clevermethod/lessons-sass/README.md

 ~~~~

 ### Variables
-are properties saved into a keyword. below we will set the value #dd0000 to $red
+are properties saved into a keyword (variable).

 **set (string):**
 ~~~~